Vinith1397/springboot-microservices/README.md

-Certainly!
-Here's a markdown version of the simplified explanation for the `microservices-ml` project:

----

 ## Overview of the Project

 - **Goal**: To demonstrate the integration of machine learning capabilities into a Java application using a microservices architecture.